 Next, they will begin the implantation process.
-This means they will insert the titanium screws through your gum tissue into your jawbone.
-Most likely, they will place two implants toward the front of your mouth as that’s where the most bone tissue typically exists, and toward the back of your mouth so these “anchors” can evenly bare the force of the denture.
+This means they will insert the titanium screws into your jawbone.
+Most likely, they will place two implants toward the front of your mouth and two towards the back of your mouth so the “anchors” can evenly bare the force of the denture.

 After the implants have been placed, they will thoroughly clean the surgical sites and suturing all the incisions.
 Then you’ll be taken to a recovery room where you can relax and take time to wake up from the anesthesia.

 All-On-4 Dental Implants Recovery Time

-One of the benefits of getting an All-On-4 dental replacement is the quick recovery time.
-The recovery time after getting traditional dentures can be 3 to 4 months, but after getting an All-On-4, you should be a few days to a week or so.
+The recovery time after getting traditional dentures can range from 3 to 8 months, but after getting an All-On-4 denture, you should be functioning sooner.
 The reason is because the implants fuse to your bone and promote stability of the denture from the very first day.